Skip to main content

 Standard ChatGPT-style AI has a fundamental problem: it generates responses based on patterns in training data, not verified facts.
 This leads to:

-• Hallucinated citations : Fake paper titles and authors that don't exist
+• Hallucinated citations : Fake paper titles and authors that don't exist (see our guide to AI research tools that don't hallucinate)

 • Outdated information : Training data cutoffs mean missing recent research